#TeensTakeCharge • Event

-On Friday, April 28th, high school students from Harlem and the Bronx will take the stage and deliver testimony about their daily experiences in school, shining a light on issues few policymakers are willing to confront.
-The topic for the evening is "This is my reality," and the performances will be in the form of open letters, slam poetry, and spoken word.
+On Friday, April 28th, high school students from Harlem and the Bronx took the stage and delivered testimony about their daily experiences in school, shining a light on issues few policymakers are willing to confront.
+The topic for the evening was, "This is my reality," and the performances included open letters, slam poetry, rap, and spoken word.

-In addition to the formal program, there will be an array of interactive pre-event activities beginning at 5:30 p.m. designed to inform and engage the public about educational inequity.
-Teens Take Charge members will lead pop-up conversations, a letter-writing campaign, video testimonials, a live art installation, photo booth, and more.
+In addition to the formal program, there was an array of interactive pre-event activities designed to inform and engage the public about educational inequity.
+Teens Take Charge members led pop-up conversations, a letter-writing campaign, a live art installation, photo booth, and more.

-The event is free and open to the public.
+The events are free and open to the public.
 We welcome all members of the community, especially elected officials.

 The second event is currently in the works.
 To get updates, visit www.teenstakecharge.com and sign up for their newsletter.